We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is Factor good for keto diets?

 Factor meals should meet the needs of those on some special diets, including keto diets.
-A person subscribing to Factor can select the company’s “Keto” preference and see meal options with the appropriate ratio of carbohydrates, fat, and protein.
+A person subscribing to Factor can select the company’s “Keto” preference and see meal options with the appropriate ratio of carbohydrates, fat, and protein for this diet.

-Factor offers dietitian-approved meals that cater to a variety of dietary needs.
+Factor offers dietitian-approved meals that cater to various dietary needs.

 For example, they may appeal to those who are health-conscious or who want to better manage their weight.
 The convenience of ready-made meals may also suit someone with a busy lifestyle or limited cooking skills.